kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 kdp.setKDPAttribute('scrubber', 'visible', false);
 ```

-> **Note:** Some properties are read-only or allow setting values only once during player initialization.
+> **Note:** Some properties are read-only or allow setting values only once during Player initialization.